sphereisaiahmin-dev/monkey-tracker/README.md

    The app runs on [http://10.241.211.120:3000](http://10.241.211.120:3000) out of the box.
 Set the `HOST` and `PORT` environment variables before launching if you need a different binding (for example `HOST=0.0.0.0 node server/index.js`).

+3. Visit the app in your browser and sign in with a thesphere.com account.
+The login screen enforces the `first.last@thesphere.com` email pattern and exposes a Create Account flow so new pilots or stagehands can onboard themselves.
+Out of the box the system seeds the following accounts (password `admin`):

+   - Pilots – `Nazar.Vasylyk@thesphere.com`, `Alexander.Brodnik@thesphere.com`, `Robert.Ontell@thesphere.com`
+   - Stagehands – `Cleo.Kelley@thesphere.com`, `Bret.Tuttle@thesphere.com`

-3. Open the settings panel (hamburger button) to adjust the unit label, manage pilot/monkey lead/crew rosters, or to enable the webhook exporter.
+   After signing in, open the settings panel (hamburger button) to adjust the unit label, manage the user directory, or enable the webhook exporter.
 By default the app connects to PostgreSQL using the connection information in `config/app-config.json` (or the `DATABASE_URL` environment variable) and automatically provisions any missing schema objects.

 ## Configuration